pixijs/spine/README.md

 # pixi-spine

-Spine 3.8 implementation for PixiJS v6.
+Spine 3.7, 3.8, 4.0 implementation for PixiJS v6.
+For spine < 3.7, use on your own risk.

 PixiJS v5 and before - please refer to [README in v5.x](https://github.com/pixijs/pixi-spine/tree/v5.x/#readme)